billiewgtong/Disaster-Response-Pipelines/README.md

 # Disaster Response Pipelines

-In this project, I analyze disaster data from Figure Eight by building a model that classifies disaster messages, specifically I advance/build:
+In this project, I analyze disaster data from Figure Eight by building a model that classifies disaster messages.
+Specifically the follow are built/advanced:

     I. ETL Pipeline
       - Loads the messages and categories datasets